gurbhej76gill/mangocloud-website/docs/faq.md

 sidebar_position: 1
 ---

+import RouterArchitectsLink from '@site/src/components/RouterArchitectsLink';

 # FAQ

 ## Is MangoCloud open-source?

 Yes.
-Source code lives under the Router Architects GitHub organization with an open license and CLA requirement.
+Source code lives under the <RouterArchitectsLink /> GitHub organization with an open license and CLA requirement.

 ## Which hardware is supported?

-All OpenWiFi compliant Access Points, Switches, and OLGs listed in the [Supported Devices](/docs/hardware/supported-devices) document.
+All OpenWiFi compliant Access Points, OpenLAN Switches, and OpenLAN Gateways (OLGs) listed in the [Supported Devices](/docs/hardware/supported-devices) document.

 ## How do I report security issues?

-Email security@routerarchitects.com with encrypted details.
+Email support@routerarchitects.com with encrypted details.
 Do not file public issues.

 ## Does MangoCloud scale to large deployments?